South Edinburgh Water Network Investment

 More than 165,000 people in Edinburgh and surrounding area are to benefit from investment of around £20 million in their drinking water network.

-Scottish Water has installed 10km – out of total 12 km – of brand new mains in the southern part of the city which supplies much of Edinburgh and parts of West Lothian.
+Scottish Water has almost completed work on installing 12km of brand new mains in the southern part of the city which supplies much of Edinburgh and parts of West Lothian.

 The investment will allow customers to be supplied from two different locations – Glencorse and Marchbank Water Treatment Works - making it less likely that they are left without water.